THE AS91421 LEARNING PROGRAMME

 CONCISE VIDEO TUTORIALS

-I found the eLearning courses extremely helpful in preparing for my Level 3 exam.
-They were easy to follow, structured well so that everything you need to know is covered, and I felt prepared for each of the three questions.
+I wouldn't have got my Excellence for this standard without this programme.
+It was extremely helpful in preparing for my Level 3 exam.
+The courses were easy to follow, structured well so that everything you need to know is covered, and I felt prepared for each of the three questions.

 -Domino Gouw, Otumoetai College, 2021